eleda77/eleda77.github.io/docs/vocab_list.md

 **distaff** - a stick or spindle on to which wool or flax is wound for spinning; of or relating to women
 ### E {#header-title-5}
 **eructation** - a belch

+**eschatological** - relating to death, judgment, and the final destiny of the soul and of humankind

 **exiguous** - very small in size or amount
 ### F {#header-title-6}